danygiguere/spring-boot-3-reactive-with-kotlin-coroutines/README.md

 ### About
 - This project is just a demo or a starting template to work with Spring boot 3 with Kotlin coroutines and r2dbc and DatabaseClient (https://docs.spring.io/spring-framework/reference/data-access/r2dbc.html)
 - The project is set up to work mysql (you can clone this project to create a dockerized db: https://github.com/danygiguere/docker_db)
-- I have kept the H2 database configuration in the project, but it has discrepancies compoare to the r2dbc:mysql db.
-- There is an automatic re-migration of the db and seed on start up.
-To disable it, go to application.yml and comment this line: spring.profiles.active=seed.
 - If you are using IntelliJ Ultimate, you can run the requests.http file (in the test folder) to test all the available routes
 - In this demo I haven't used an orm.
 If you'd like to use an ORM, have a look at CoroutineCrudRepository.
 It' is a non-blocking reactive interface for generic CRUD operations using Kotlin Coroutines.
 - The app demonstrates:
   - how to create controllers, dtos, entities, and repositories with Kotlin coroutines
-  - how to set up Flyway to manage migrations (it works with mysql but I wasn't able to make it work with h2)
+  - how to set up Flyway to manage migrations
-  - how to set an exception handler to manage failed validations in a reactive context
+  - how to set an exception handler to manage failed validations
-  - how to return translated validation error messages (check the requests.http file for more info)
+  - how to return translated validation error messages
   - how to create custom validators
   - how to set up the Security with JWT with an httpOnly cookie
   - how to use webfilters to block user from updating data that doesn't belong to them (checkPostOwnershipWebFilter)